 - Ensuring proper food storage and hygienic preparation of school meals.

-Climate-Smart, Nutrition-Sensitive Agriculture
+Climate-Resilient, Nutrition-Sensitive Agriculture

 Global Communities promotes improved nutritional and climate-adapted food production techniques through educational school demonstration gardens, community farmed plots and tailored support to individual farmers, leading to increased resiliency and an enhanced ability to contribute towards sustainable school feeding projects.
-In addition to supplementing school meals, school gardens serve as an outdoor classroom to teach children and community members climate-smart production techniques and the importance of nutrient-rich, diverse diets.
+In addition to supplementing school meals, school gardens serve as an outdoor classroom to teach children and community members climate-resilient production techniques and the importance of nutrient-rich, diverse diets.
 We partner with agricultural extension service providers to train local producers in:

 - Registration and quality standards to supply commodities for school meal programs;